kookma/slider/README.md

+# Planned to be released summer 2019.

+Under development.

 # Slider
 Shiraz is a small TW5 plugin for creating walkthrough, tutorial, linked list of contents, guided help and even e-books.